elastisys/compliantkubernetes/docs/user-guide/backup.md

 Restoring from a backup with Velero is meant to be a type of disaster recovery. **Velero will not overwrite existing Resources when restoring.** As such, if you want to restore the state of a Resource that is still running, the Resource must be deleted first.

-To restore a backup on demand, contact your Compliant Kubernetes administrator.
+To restore a backup on demand, contact your Welkin administrator.

 <!--user-demo-restore-end-->

 ## Protection of Backups

-The Compliant Kubernetes administrator will take the following measure to ensure backups are protected:
+The Welkin administrator will take the following measure to ensure backups are protected:

 1. Backups are encrypted at rest, if the underlying infrastructure provider supports it.